skullk1d/threejs-sandbox/README.md

 This is a very simple project used to experiment with WebGL.
 The current master project is an example of a game world with a moveable character.
 The view is 3rd person with an orbiting camera control.

+**The working directory must be hosted on a server, such as localhost, in order to run!**

 Controls:
 ---------